What's New (Canadian TV series)

-What's New was a Canadian news and current affairs television series for youth which aired on CBC Television from 1972 until at least 1989.
+What's New is a Canadian news and current affairs television series for youth which aired on CBC Television from 1972 until at least 1989.

 Premise

 This series provided a summary of news items and features for a secondary school youth audience.
 Puppetry by Noreen Young was included on some segments for satiric sketches.

 Scheduling

 This half-hour series was broadcast for ten seasons as follows: